haskellcamargo/php-pipe-operator-rfc/README.md

 The pipeline operator applies the function on its right side to the value on the left side.
 This makes easy to write complex expressions that are evaluated from left-to-right/top-to-bottom.
 Many people find the left-to-right order more readable, especially in cases like this where the filters are higher-order functions that take parameters.
+When called with functions that receive more than 2 parameters, the left operand is applied as the **last** argument.

 #### Example